 “ Are you f&*#ing serious?
 You just bought a house without telling me!”

-The more I talked to my wife, the more I was getting myself in even deeper trouble.
-I also started to realize I had made a monumental mistake by not informing her about this significant purchase.
+The more I talked to my wife, the more I dug myself deeper into trouble.
+I also realized I had made a monumental mistake by not informing her about this significant purchase.
 After another painful 15 minute argument, my lovely wife came to the conclusion that I couldn’t buy anything more than $500 without asking her permission.
 The outcome wasn’t that bad!
-I agreed to inform her of any purchases of $500 but had just got away with a purchase almost 1 thousand times this amount.
+So, I agreed to inform her of any purchases of $500.
+However, I had just got away with a purchase almost 1 thousand times this amount.

 The instinctual factor is often associated with our fear of the sales environment.